LEGO Rock Band (Wii)

 Time and time again, I come back to it, edging ever closer to perfection.
 Roundtree can go to hell; I will play this song better than the Lego approximation of him and then, when I do, it’s on to expert.
 Even if the girl who’s playing lead guitar hasn’t graduated from the new super easy mode, I can actually play an instrument, damn it, and I won’t be beaten by this.

-If you enjoyed this LEGO Rock Band review, you're encouraged to leave feedback and talk about it with members of the site's community.
-You don't even need an HonestGamers account to get involved in the discussion.
-Please remember to keep your comments respectful and on-topic or they may be deleted by a moderator.
-Thank you for your understanding!
+If you enjoyed this LEGO Rock Band review, you're encouraged to discuss it with the author and with other members of the site's community.
+If you don't already have an HonestGamers account, you can sign up for one in a snap.
+Thank you for reading!